AjayAnandx/Market-Stratigies-Bot/README.md

    4. Tailor Fit for different Industry
    5. Market Reasearch

+MODULE USED

+To Install the Speech to Text:

+               pip install Pyttsx

+To Install the Text to Speech:

+               Pip install speech-recognition

+To Install Groq

+               Pip install Groq

+To Install the Tinker:

+               pip install tinker

-To run the Bot
+To run the Bot:

                Python Quantum.py